jeffsponaugle/roscoe/README.md

 ![](/images/68030CPU.png)

 Roscoe is an open source single board computer build in an ATX form factor using the Pin Grid Array Motorola 68030 processor.
 It will support CPUs from 16-40Mhz, and has both onboard static RAM as well as Dynamic RAM.
-The 8MBs of static ram is 12ns memory that support 0WS 2 Cycle Syncronous transfers for fast cache filling.
+The 4MBs of static ram is 10 or 12ns memory that support 0WS 2 Cycle Syncronous transfers for fast cache filling.
 The dynamic RAM can support up to 2GB of RAM in both the onboard slots plus the expansion slots.

 The PCB is a 4 layer PCBs, although it uses smallish .20mm vias and 0.15mm traces to get a route in only 2 signal layers (the other two layers are power and ground) The system is designed to support running Linux, and support UEFI.